What is Software Requirements Specification for?

 Acceptance criteria - explicit

-Be explicit in your definitions and don’t rely on someone’s else common sense.
-Your specification should be self-sufficient and should not implicate any additional features.
-If you think that phone number format has to be +x (xxx) xxx-xx-xx, it does not necessarily mean that others will have the same assumption.
-If you think it is important, just include that statement to your specification.
+Be explicit in your definitions and don’t rely on someone else’s common sense.
+Your specifications should be self-sufficient and should not implicate any additional features.
+If you think that the phone number format has to be +x (xxx) xxx-xx-xx, it does not necessarily mean that others will have the same assumption.
+If you think it is important, make sure you add it to your specification.

 |As a User, I want to sign up via email and password so that I can access my account

 Then User receives an email with confirmation link.